-Forward Brian Gionta was named captain of the United States men's hockey team for the 2018 Pyeongchang Olympics on Monday.
+Forward Brian Gionta was named captain of the United States men's hockey team for the 2018 PyeongChang Olympics on Monday.

 Gionta, who hasn't played in the NHL this season, played 17 seasons from 2001-17 with the New Jersey Devils, Montreal Canadiens and Buffalo Sabres.
-He was on the United States team at the 2006 Torino Olympics, which lost in the quarterfinals to Finland, and led the team with four goals in six games.
+He was on the United States team at the 2006 Torino Olympics, which lost in the quarterfinals to Finland, and led them with four goals in six games.

 Video: NYR@BUF: Olympic rosters for USA introduced

 "Growing up, I think everyone can relate to the Olympics and the magnitude of the Olympics," Gionta said at Citi Field on Monday after the roster was announced during the second intermission of the 2018 Bridgestone NHL Winter Classic.
 "It's a dream come true."

 Gionta, who turns 39 on Jan.
 18, has 588 points (289 goals, 299 assists) in 1,006 NHL games.
 He's a seven-time 20-goal scorer, including 48 in 2005-06 to set the Devils' single-season record.
 That season, he had an NHL career-best 89 points.
 He won the Stanley Cup with the Devils in 2003 and was captain of the Sabres from 2014-17.

 "It's one thing I haven't been able to accomplish, is an Olympic medal, an Olympic gold medal, so at this point, to be able to go out with that would be unbelievable," Gionta said.

 Video: Gionta on being Team USA captain, possible NHL return

 The Rochester, New York, native became an unrestricted free agent following the 2016-17 NHL season.
 He opted to sign with the practice squad of Rochester, the Sabres' American Hockey League affiliate.